 Traditional hummos and tabbouleh will be available by the gallon according to Julie Bechara, who chairs the food booths at St. Elias.
 “Over the past few years, hummos and tabbouleh have become household words in America,” she said.
 “But you haven’t lived until you’ve tasted ours.”

 “Many of the volunteers hosting the festival represent third generation St. Elias families,” David Jabour, president of Twin Liquors, a lead sponsor for the festival, said.
-“But today’s festival has grown and evolved as the church has grown and evolved, so we now feature foods from countries like Romania, Eritrea, and Italy, as well as the Middle East and Greece.”
+“But today’s festival has grown and evolved as the church has grown and evolved, so we now feature foods from countries like Russia and Eritrea, as well as the Middle East and Greece.”

 Festival entertainment will be as varied as the food.
-Guests will enjoy dancing and live music from LAAND, Texas’ most renowned Greek entertainers, who will play both Friday and Saturday nights.
-Arabic and Greek dancing troupes will also perform.
+Guests will enjoy dancing and live music from Andre Ibrahim as well as LAAND, Texas’ most renowned Greek entertainers, who will play both Friday and Saturday nights.

 “After 80 years, there is one thing we know for sure,” Attal said.
 Our visitors who attempt the Greek dancing always have the best time.
 It’s everyone’s chance to be Zorba”!